Meet our Youth Grant Winners

 Every kid deserves an opportunity to play sports.

 Since the beginning, that’s been the simple—and powerful—belief behind the Madison Area Sports Commission (MASC) Youth Grant program.
-Since 2011, the MASC Youth Grant has awarded $628,541 total to 148 local organizations that teach leadership, teamwork and provide lifelong physical and mental health benefits for underserved youth.
+Since 2011, the MASC Youth Grant Program has awarded $666,876 to local organizations that teach leadership, teamwork and provide lifelong physical and mental health benefits for underserved youth.
 Thanks to the local community and IRONMAN Foundation for their generous support.

-In August, the Madison Area Sports Commission and its Advisory Board announced the awardees of our most recent round of grants: 11 organizations were awarded a total of $29,590.
-From facility space to equipment to coaching education, these programs are among the best working to fuel the future of sports in Greater Madison.
+In March 2026, the Madison Area Sports Commission and its Advisory Board announced the awardees of our most recent round of grants: 20 organizations were awarded a total of $38,335.
+Funds are used for expenses ranging from facility space and equipment to coaching education and league fees.

 Read on for a Q&A with the inspirational, entrepreneurial leaders of these organizations as part of our series on MASC Youth Grant awardees.